 In 2004 Ludger Simond sold the company to Wichard, a French blacksmithing company and world leader in marine fittings.
 Ludger Simond has been in happy and active retirement since 2004.
 He remains in regular contact with Simond teams and is Simond's most exacting and strongest supporter.

 After four years of collaboration, Wichard looked to refocus on its marine fittings business.
-In 2008 Simond joined the Oxylane network, expanding the latter's product range to include high quality technical ice axes, crampons, carabiners.
-This special relationship with the other members of the Oxylane network has allowed Simond to develop other product ranges, such as ropes, harnesses, rock shoes and clothing, to serve an even greater number of climbers across the world.
+In 2008 Simond joined the Decathlon network, expanding the latter's product range to include high quality technical ice axes, crampons, carabiners.
+This special relationship with the other members of the Decathlon network has allowed Simond to develop other product ranges, such as ropes, harnesses, rock shoes and clothing, to serve an even greater number of climbers across the world.

 First tubular carabiner.